As discussed in Eye Diseases ultraviolet ( UV

 CR39 is also shatter-resistant.

-UV coatings are added by dipping the lenses into hot PABA, the sunscreen ingredient.
+coatings are added by dipping the lenses into hot PABA, the sunscreen ingredient.

 Frame and Lens Size